 GolfTripGenius can accommodate golf groups of 4 to 40.
 Fast and flawless way to organize your foursomes, help design and administer tournaments, manage group expenses, build a trip book, provide messaging among players and a way to view all trip logistics.
 You get features like:

 Perfect pairings….
 Create perfectly optimized golf trip pairings for your golf group in seconds.
-Pair your guys together
+Pair your guys together by different criteria

 Trip logistics….
 When players accept the invitation, they can enter all their info like handicaps, travel arrangements, cell numbers, emergency contacts, rental plans, and a slew of other things